boba2fett/GitAndJira/README.md

 `web-ext build --overwrite-dest`

 ## Install
-For Firefox it has been signed and in the store under:
+For Firefox it is avaliable in the store under:
 [https://addons.mozilla.org/en-US/firefox/addon/gitandjira/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search](https://addons.mozilla.org/en-US/firefox/addon/gitandjira/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search)

 This is currently **not signed** for chrome, but you can still install it.